getify/You-Dont-Know-JS/async & performance/ch5.md

 } );
 ```

-Other than that, shared and dedicated Workers have the same capabilities and semantics.
+Other than that difference, shared and dedicated Workers have the same capabilities and semantics.

 **Note:** Shared Workers survive the termination of a port connection if other port connections are still alive, whereas dedicated Workers are terminated whenever the connection to their initiating program is terminated.